 Business & Industry

 Lebanon County has a vibrant industrial community.
-According to the Pennsylvania Department of Labor and Industry Workforce Information & Analysis data (2017), the Cornwall-Lebanon School District is the fourth largest employer in Lebanon County.
+According to the Pennsylvania Department of Labor and Industry Workforce Information & Analysis data (2021), the Cornwall-Lebanon School District is the seventh largest employer in Lebanon County.

 Other top ten industries in the area include: